Andrew Donovan FAICD is a company director and board advisor specialising in organisations experiencing high levels of growth, change or complexity.

-Andrew is a Fellow of the Australian Institute of Company Directors and a senior facilitator of advanced level programs in Australia and Asia.
+Andrew is a Fellow of the Australian Institute of Company Directors and graduate of the Company Directors Course (Order of Merit).
 He holds a Bachelor of Commerce from the Australian National University.

-Sarah-Jane Walsh is a lawyer with over 20 years’ experience in the provision of legal and public company secretarial solutions for leading corporate organisations.
+Sarah-Jane Walsh B.Ec, LLB, LLM, MBA, FAICD is a lawyer with over 20 years’ experience in the provision of legal and public company secretarial solutions for leading corporate organisations.

 Sarah-Jane advises on legal and governance issues for boards across all sectors, with a particular focus on the not-for-profit sector.
 She was a Senior Fellow at Monash University lecturing on directors’ duties and corporate governance and is currently an accredited facilitator with the Australian Institute of Company Directors.
-Until recently, Sarah-Jane was also a sessional Ombudsman with the Financial Ombudsman Service.
+From 2014-2018, Sarah-Jane was also an Ombudsman with the Financial Ombudsman Service.

-Sarah- Jane has been a non-executive director of an ASX listed company, a major independent school and a non-government volunteer agency.
-She is currently a director of a State Government water corporation.
+Sarah- Jane has been a non-executive director of an ASX listed company, a major independent school and a non-government volunteer agency and an independent director of a private family business.
+She is currently a director of Wannon Water Corporation.

 Sarah-Jane holds a Bachelor of Economics and Bachelor of Law from Monash University and a Master of Law and Master of Business Administration from The University of Melbourne and is a Fellow of the Australian Institute of Company Directors.